SoftUni-Internal/interactive-content/EN/06-Unit-Testing/02-Unit-Testing.md

-# Unit-Testing
+# Unit Testing

 [slide hideTitle]

-# What is Unit-Testing?
+# Manual Testing

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-11-13-manual-testing-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Unit-Testing means that we test smaller **pieces/units** of our application.
+Unit Testing is the process of examining smaller **pieces/units** of our application.

-Lets see what is the main difference between manual and automated testing.
+Let us review the main differences between manual and automated testing.

-Manual testing:
+**Manual testing:**

 - Manual testing is not **structured** and **repeatable**

-- Our Manual testing methods cannot **cover** all of our code
+- Manual testing methods cannot **cover** all of our code

-- Manual testing methods are not as easy as they should be
+- The testing methods are complicated

-Here is an example:
+Here is an **example**:

 ```java
 void testSum() {